Exclusive: Mine workers demanded more protection before deadly Burkina Faso attack

 The second source, who no longer works at the mine, declined to be named.

-AMS and its parent company, Australia-based Perenti Global Ltd. (PRN.AX), did not comment on the meeting, or whether employees’ concerns were relayed to Semafo.
+AMS and its parent company, Australia-based Perenti Global Ltd. PRN.AX, did not comment on the meeting, or whether employees’ concerns were relayed to Semafo.
 Semafo did not have a representative at the meeting, the sources said.

 In a statement responding to questions from Reuters, Perenti said that according to its intelligence, military and government personnel were considered the likely target of armed raids, not local workers.